eslint/rfcs/designs/2018-programmatic-style-edits/README.md

 For the purpose of composition, it seems like style edits might benefit from having an `id` property so that other style editors can programmatically search for just the edits they want.
 I'm not sure if that's necessary, however, and perhaps that's too much of an API contract.

 ## Frequently Asked Questions

+### Can I specify more than one style editor?

+No. The intent is that `style` is always specified as a single string value, similar to how `parser` works.
+Style editor composition allows developers to mix and match parts of style editors to come up with the result that they want, so specifying multiple style editors should not be necessary.

 ### What other type of style edits could possibly exist?